 By Simon Downham-Knight

 I opened the door of the flat in Pimlico, London and squinted in the brightness of the outside.
 She was standing there staring at me with these icy blue eyes.
-She had long straight hair all the way down to a peach of a bottom, in a blue and white Sergio Tacchini tracksuit top, army fatigues and these bright white Fila trainers.
+She had long straight hair all the way down to her bottom, in army fatigues, a blue and white Sergio Tacchini tracksuit top, and these bright white Fila trainers.

 “Is that weed I can smell?”
 She said.

 “It might be.”
 I said, smirking.
 “Do you want to come in?”

 She leaned back and suspiciously scoured the length of the Pimlico street.

 “Nah!”
 She said and smiled in a way that excited me.
 “Do you wanna come for a walk?”
 And her smile cracked open revealing a gleaming white set of teeth.
 “We can smoke it on the way.”

 “A walk?”
 I said and scratched at my mane of curly hair.
 It was good to see her.
 I’d seen her out and about a few times and met her once before and been really struck by her beauty, but more by her fiery anger.
 From a distance, I’d seen her getting into all sorts of scrapes and fights with people.
 She was a real firework: beautiful, but liable to blow up in your face.
 As much as I was enjoying Santa Sangre and the fact that I had a nagging, gnawing feeling in my gut that it was a bad idea to go with her that day, I decided to go along.